Velveting Chicken Breasts

 Directions

-• Fill a large pot with at least 8 cups of water and add the oil.
-Using high heat, bring to a rapid boil.
-Reduce heat to medium.
+2. Fill a large pot with at least 8 cups of water and add the oil.
+Bring to a boil over high heat, then reduce the heat to medium.

-• Pour excess marinade off the chicken.
-Add chicken to the pot; boil until white on the outside but still raw in the middle, about 1 minute.
+3. Pour excess marinade off the chicken.
+Add the chicken to the pot and boil for about 1 minute until it is white on the outside but still raw in the middle.
 Strain off excess liquid.

-• When ready to use, cook the chicken until it is no longer pink and juices run clear.
+5. When ready to use, cook the chicken until it is no longer pink and the juices run clear.

 Method 2

-• Place chicken in a bowl and sprinkle baking soda all over the surface.
+5. Place the chicken in a bowl and sprinkle baking soda all over the surface.

-• Refrigerate 20 minutes for slices, 30 minutes for bite size pieces.
+7. Refrigerate 20 minutes for slices, 30 minutes for bite-size pieces.

-• Rinse well in colander to remove baking soda.
+8. Rinse well in a colander to remove baking soda.

 • I’ve left chicken marinating for almost 1 hour, and it’s been fine.
-A bit softer than I’d like, but it wasn’t too soft.
+A bit more soft that I’d like, but it wasn’t too soft.

 • I only tenderise breast and tenderloin.
-I don’t think chicken thigh needs it, They are juicy enough as is.
+I don’t think chicken thigh needs it, it’s juicy enough as it is.

-• Storage: Although I can’t prove this definitively, I believe the shelf life of raw chicken is slightly shortened.
-I like to use it within 24 hours or freeze it.
+• Storage: While I can’t prove this definitely, I feel like the shelf life of the raw chicken is shortened slightly.
+I like to use it within 24 hours – or freeze it.

 Leave a Reply